frank2411/shadow_lib/README.md

 ## Explore the API

 In order to play with the API a full documented swagger is available.
 You just need to go to: http://localhost:5000/api/v1/docs !

+A simple book search endpoint is also provided (and documented).

 # Bonus steps